waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_4.md

 	.... stack trace omitted ....
 ```

 Can you imagine the corresponding feature test?
-Note that moving forward the walkthrough will fill in fewer and fewer of the gaps.
+Note that moving forward, the walkthroughs will fill in fewer and fewer gaps.
 As you get stuck you'll need to use your problem-solving skills to work out what is going wrong and to get you back on track.
 Try not to get frustrated - the key is to stay calm and work with your pair partner to figure out the logic of what is going on.
 Let's get you started:

 ```ruby
 require 'docking_station'